aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 _Amit Arora_, _Divya Muralidharan_

+Amazon SageMaker is a fully managed machine learning (ML) service.
+With SageMaker, data scientists and developers can quickly and easily build and train ML models, and then directly deploy them into a production-ready hosted environment.
+It provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don’t have to manage servers.
+It also provides common ML algorithms that are optimized to run efficiently against extremely large data in a distributed environment.

 Amazon SageMaker requires that the training data for a machine learning (ML) model be present either in [S3 or in EFS or in FSX for Lustre](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html).
 In order to train a model using data stored outside of the three supported storage services, the data first needs to be ingested into one of these services (typically S3).
 This requires building a data pipeline (using tools such as [Amazon SageMaker Data Wrangler](https://aws.amazon.com/sagemaker/data-wrangler/)) to move data into S3.
 However, this may create a data management challenge in terms of managing the lifecycle of this data, access controls and more.
 In such situations it may be desirable to have the data accessible to SageMaker _without_ the intermediate storage of data in S3.

 This post shows a way to do this using the [Snowflake Data Cloud](https://www.snowflake.com/) as the data source and by downloading the data directly from Snowflake into a SageMaker Training Job instance(s).